 How did the Allies set out to confuse the German army, hiding plans for D-Day?

 Confusing the enemy

 The Allies used various tactics to trick the Germans that the landings would happen at Pas de Calais, the shortest crossing point from England to France.
 This photo shows a factory worker producing foil, code-named “window”.
 “Window” was strips of aluminium which were dropped by aircraft in order to confuse German radar.
-Radar uses sound waves to detect the presence of moving objects, however it cannot tell how large an object is, whether it is an aircraft, ship or in fact a strip of foil.
+Radar uses radio waves to detect the presence of moving objects.
+However it cannot tell what the object is, whether it is an aircraft, ship or in fact a cloud of foil strips.

 How was the invasion carried out?

 Destroying the German defences

 This photograph shows the ship, HMS Belfast, firing her 4 inch guns at night.
 Using her guns, HMS Belfast’s role on D-Day was to destroy enemy defences and to stop German reinforcements making for the beaches.

 Amphibious landing craft

 Amphibious landing craft were used to transport troops and vehicles from ships to the beaches.
 Specially designed tanks had been made that could travel over land and sea.
 Tidal conditions and heavy defences on Sword Beach meant there was not much room to land.
 This caused the congestion of armoured vehicles that can be seen on the beach in this photograph.